Srocers/Srocers/Cyber-Security-E-Portfolio-Ertan-Nedim.md

 # WEEK 8-9
 * Greenhouse Infrastructure in IoT

 In the context of a greenhouse, the term "IoT infrastructure" refers to the network of sensors, networking devices, and other hardware and software components that are used to monitor and manage the environment of the greenhouse.
-Collecting data on various parameters within a greenhouse, such as temperature, humidity, soil moisture, and light intensity, and utilizing this data to control the environment within the greenhouse is the primary objective of an Internet of Things (IoT) infrastructure designed for greenhouses, with the end goal of maximizing plant growth while simultaneously minimizing energy use...
+Collecting data on various parameters within a greenhouse, such as temperature, humidity, soil moisture, and light intensity, and utilizing this data to control the environment within the greenhouse is the primary objective of an Internet of Things (IoT) infrastructure designed for greenhouses, with the end goal of maximizing plant growth while simultaneously minimizing energy use

 # WEEK 10-11